openrpg/OpenRpg.Genres/readme.md

-# OpenRpg.Fantasy
+# OpenRpg.Genres

-This builds on top of the `OpenRpg` core library and adds common fantasy game related functionality.
+This builds on top of the `OpenRpg` core library and adds common genres infrastructure as well as fantasy and scifi related game related functionality.

 [![Build Status][build-status-image]][build-status-url]
 [![Nuget Version][nuget-image]][nuget-url]